 On July 16, 2015, the Company entered into a forbearance agreement (the "Agreement") with MedTech Development, the holder of a Promissory Note issued by the Company, dated October 10, 2014.
 Pursuant to the Agreement, among other terms, the Company issues to MedTech Development 200,000 shares of restricted common stock of the Company.
 In connection with this transaction, the Company valued the shares at the quoted market price on the date of grant at \$3.27 per share or \$654,000.
 The transaction did not involve any underwriters, underwriting discounts or commissions, or any public offering.
-The issuance of these securities was deemed to be exempt from the registration requirements of the Securities Act of 1933, as amended, by virtue of Section 4(a) (2) thereof, as a transaction by an issuer not involving a public offering.
+The issuance of these securities was deemed to be exempt from the registration requirements of the Securities Act of 1933, as amended, by virtue of Section 4(a)(2) thereof, as a transaction by an issuer not involving a public offering.

 On August 14, 2015, the Company entered into a Business Combination Agreement (the "Business Combination Agreement") with Marathon Group SA, a Luxembourg société anonyme ("Holdco") and Uniloc Luxembourg SA, a Luxembourg société anonyme ("Uniloc"), and Uniloc Corporation Pty.
 Limited, an Australian corporation ("Uniloc Australia").
-The Business Combination Agreement was subsequently terminated on February 23, 2016.
+The Business Combination Agreement was subsequently terminated on February 23, 2016, without completion of the merger set forth in the Business Combination Agreement.